apache/parquet-format/VariantEncoding.md

 The Decimal type contains a scale, but no precision.
 The implied precision of a decimal value is `floor(log_10(val)) + 1`.

+Note: Decimal values in the Variant binary encoding use little-endian byte order for the unscaled value.
+This differs from Parquet's DECIMAL logical type which uses big-endian two's complement encoding for `BYTE_ARRAY` and `FIXED_LEN_BYTE_ARRAY` physical types.

 ## Encoding types
 *Variant basic types*